KEY POINTS FOR SELLING YOUR SENIOR OR ADULT RESIDENTIAL FACILITY

 Net Operating Income

 Net Operating Income, or NOI, is also known as the “Bottom Line.”
 It represents revenues less expenses, exclusive of taxes, depreciation, amortization and rents.
 Your best strategy as an operator is to maximize your NOI, and it is one aspect of the business operation within your control.
-Effective management of expenses is one way to maximize the profitability of your business because every dollar you save will drop down to your bottom line and will yield a return of 8-18x in a senior housing sale.
+Effective management of expenses is one way to maximize the profitability of your business because every dollar you save will drop down to your bottom line and will yield a return of 8-18x in a senior or adult residential business sale.

 Buyers are looking for homes that show regular annual rent increases.
 If your census is low, invest in a killer marketing program to attract new residents, or use a referral agency to gain new clients.
 As much as 60-70% of additional revenues from increasing your census flows through to the bottom line.